 "Where Is Everybody?"'s chorus deserves an award.
 It's essentially a List Song of words ending with -ing and Trent tries his hardest to stress every single syllable during the song's slow beat.
 "TRY-AH-YING AND LY-AH-YING, DEFY-HUH-YING, DENY-UH-YING..."

-Vindicated by History: Fan response to The Fragile was rather lukewarm despite strong reviews, most likely because it wasn't as heavy as The Downward Spiral and didn't have a song with a chorus as memetically popular as Closer.
+Vindicated by History: Fan response to The Fragile was rather lukewarm despite strong reviews, most likely because it wasn't as heavy as The Downward Spiral and didn't have a song with a chorus as memetically popular as "Closer".
 However, a few years later fans have started to judge it on its own merits and it's now considered to be Reznor's Magnum Opus.
+Trent seems to have picked up on this.